hupfdule/re-search/README.md

 * `Home`          Accept and place cursor at the start of the commandline
 * `Enter`         Accept and execute the result
 * `Ctrl-j`        Accept and execute the result
-* `Ctrl-f`        Accept and place cursor at the start of the search string

 * `Ctrl-b`        Accept and execute readline `backward-char` function at the start of the search string
 * `Left`          Accept and execute readline `backward-char` function at the start of the search string